BSteffaniak/SimpleGapRule/README.md

 If both points are valid, then the search time is available for the tested campsite.

+Assumptions:
+ * "Teddy *Rosevelt* Tent Site" was a typo in the test-case.json (I did not fix)

 __Running the project from the pre-packaged Jar__

  1. Open command line and navigate to the root project directory